 It’s art day!
 Today, you and your child will explore one of the oldest known Native American arts, basket weaving.

-Activity 1: Start by looking at the baskets in this Indiginous Art.
+Activity 1: Start by looking at the baskets in this Indigenous Art.
 Native American basket weavers transform twigs, grasses, roots, ferns, and bark into works of art that are unsurpassed for their beauty and technological skill.
 Point out to your child how different tribes would use different materials and techniques to build their baskets in unique shapes.

 Activity 2: Try your hand at some hand weaving with this simple craft.